 The time for deciding an appeal begins upon receipt of a written appeal identifying:

 - The date of the request for records;

 - A description of the records that were denied; and

 - The name and the return address of the applicant.

-The Executive Vice President and General Counsel shall review the matter and may affirm, modify or reverse the denial.
+The Vice President and General Counsel shall review the matter and may affirm, modify or reverse the denial.